graphsense/graphsense-dashboard/README.md

 ## Color configuration

 You can map tag categories to colors in `./config/categoryColors.yaml`.
-The file contains hints on the format.
+The file itself contains hints on the format.

-This file deployed as is.
+This file is deployed as is.
 You can easily replace it at runtime in the deployed directory.

 [nodejs]: https://nodejs.org
 [npm]: https://www.npmjs.com